 How to lower estrogen in men?
 That is the question that keeps emerging from time to time.
-Obesity and exposure to endocrine disruptors have messed men’s estrogen levels all over the world and now they are seeking solutions.
+Obesity and exposure to endocrine disruptors (among with other things) have messed men’s hormone levels and now they are seeking solutions.
 Is there natural ways to lower estrogen in men?

 In this article you will learn main causes of high estrogen and what health risk it might cause.
 You will also learn how to lower your estrogen levels naturally.
 We also take a look at supplements and foods that might have antiestrogenic activity.